electricimp/AzureIoTHub/README.md

 #### list(*callback*)

 This method requests a list of device identities.
-When IoT Hub responds an array of up to 1000 existing device identities will be passed to the *callback* function, [*(see above)*](#azureiothubregistry-class-methods) for details.
+When IoT Hub responds, an array of up to 1000 existing [AzureIoTHub.Device](#azureiothubdevice) objects will be passed to the *callback* function, [*(see above)*](#azureiothubregistry-class-methods) for details.

 ## AzureIoTHub.Device

-The Device class is used to create Devices used by the Registry class.
-Registry methods will create Device objects for you if you choose to pass in a deviceInfo table.
+The Device class is used to create Devices identity objects used by the Registry class.
+Registry methods will create Device objects for you if you choose to pass in tables.

 ### AzureIoTHub.Device Class Usage

 #### Constructor: AzureIoTHub.Device(*[deviceInfo]*)

-The constructor creates a Device object from the *deviceInfo* table passed in.
-The *deviceInfo* table must include a *deviceId*, if no *deviceId* is included the agent ID will be used.
-If no *deviceInfo* is provided the defaults below will be set:
+The constructor creates a device object from the *deviceInfo* parameter.
+See the *Device Info Table* below for details on what to inculed in the *deviceInfo* table.
+If no *deviceInfo* is provided the defaults below will be set.
+To create a device there must be a *deviceId*, if no *deviceId* is included in the *deviceInfo* table the agent ID will be used.

 ##### Device Info Table
 | Key                        | Default Value     | Options                        | Description |